CodecoolGlobal/tech-interview-workbook-rooland98/docs/module_web_with_python.md

 #### What is TCP/IP?
 What layers does it define, what are they responsible for?
     TCP/IP (Transmission Control Protocol/Internet Protocol) is a set of protocols, that are used for data transmission over computer networks.
 It is a set of communication rules that defines how data should be transferred.(packeting, addressing, transferring, routing, receiving) It.contains four layers :1.
 Process/Application Layer(HTTP, Browser), 2.
 Host-to-Host/Transport Layer(TCP, it packets the data with headers), 3.
 Internet Layer(IP, it knows where it comes from and where it goes), 4.
 Network Access/ Link Layer(receives and converts the data)
 #### What’s the difference between TCP and UDP?
-    -TCP is a connection-roiented protocol, whereares UDP is a connectionless protocol -The speed for TCP is slower while the speed of UDP is faster -TCP uses handshake protocol like SYN, SYN-ACK, ACK while UDP uses no handshake protocols -TCP does error checking and also makes error recovery, on the other hand, UDP performs error checking, but it discards erroneous packets. -TCP has acknowledgement segments, but UDP does not have any acknowledgement segment -TCP is heavy-weight and UDP is lightweight
+    -TCP is a connection-oriented protocol, whereares UDP is a connectionless protocol -The speed for TCP is slower while the speed of UDP is faster -TCP uses handshake protocol like SYN, SYN-ACK, ACK while UDP uses no handshake protocols -TCP does error checking and also makes error recovery, on the other hand, UDP performs error checking, but it discards erroneous packets.
 #### How does an HTTP Request look like?
 What are the most relevant HTTP header fields?
     "GET /software/htp/cics/index.html HTTP/1.1" HTTP headers let the client and the server pass additional information with an HTTP request or response.
 #### How does an HTTP Response look like?
 What are the most relevant HTTP header fields?